 You can do this:

 The Way To Breathe While Running In Short Distance

 When running around 400m, it is important to breathe properly in order to avoid getting winded.
 Inhale and exhale deeply and evenly through your nose and mouth.
 Try to breathe in sync with your strides, and focus on exhaling fully.
 This will help you to maintain a steady pace and avoid tiring out too quickly.

 How To Work Out Safely and Avoid Injury

 Before you begin an exercise program, make sure to consult your doctor if you have any pre-existing or current health conditions.
-To ensure safety and effectiveness, proper breathing technique is crucial.
+To ensure safety and effectiveness, proper breathing tech is crucial.